NPZ model

 An NPZ model is the most basic abstract representation, expressed as a mathematical model, of a pelagic ecosystem which examines the interrelationships between quantities of nutrients, phytoplankton and zooplankton as time-varying states which depend only on the relative concentrations of the various states at the given time.

 One goal in pelagic ecology is to understand the interactions among available nutrients (i.e. the essential resource base), phytoplankton and zooplankton.
 The most basic models to shed light on this goal are called nutrient-phytoplankton-zooplankton (NPZ) models.
 These models are a subset of Ecosystem models.

 Example

 An unrealistic but instructive example of an NPZ model is provided in Franks et al. (1986) (FWF-NPZ model).
 It is a system of ordinary differential equations that examines the time evolution of dissolved and assimilated nutrients in an ideal upper water column consisting of three state variables corresponding to amounts of nutrients (N), phytoplankton (P) and zooplankton (Z).
-This closed system model is shown in the figure to the right which also shows the "flow" directions of each state quantity.
+This closed system model is shown in the figure to the right which also shows the "flow" directions of each state variable.

 Flow diagram of the Franks-Wroblewski-Flierl NPZ model.